Apr 06, 2025

 Creating Higher Aspiration & Motivation Project (CHAMP)

 The Creating Higher Aspiration & Motivation Project (CHAMP)/Gaining Early Awareness & Readiness for Undergraduate Programs (GEAR UP) serves approximately 450+ 6th through 12th grade Camden City middle and high school students annually, with college access activities.
-CHAMP/GEAR UP provides participants with a solid foundation to aid them with support necessary to successfully complete secondary education and postsecondary education programs leading to careers in fields in which persons from minority and/or disadvantaged backgrounds are underrepresented, such as engineering, computer science, medicine, environmental science, etc.
+CHAMP/GEAR UP provides participants with a solid foundation to aid them with the support necessary to successfully complete secondary education and postsecondary education programs leading to careers in fields in which persons from minority and/or disadvantaged backgrounds are underrepresented, such as engineering, computer science, medicine, environmental science, etc.

 The program is supported by funds from the U.S. Department of Education administered through the New Jersey Office of the Secretary of Higher Education (OSHE), NJ GEAR UP and College Bound Grant Programs, Camden City Schools, and Rowan University.